-With locations in La Jolla, Little Italy and Del Mar, Parakeet Café focuses on serving health-conscious food, coffee and pastries.
-The café’s all-day menu includes vegan, gluten-free, keto and paleo items.
+With locations in La Jolla, Little Italy, Del Mar, and Coronado, Parakeet Café focuses on serving health-conscious food, coffee, and pastries.
+The café’s all-day menu includes vegan, gluten-free, keto, and paleo items.
 Stop by for brunch and enjoy the cacao waffles accompanied by one of their wellness lattes.

 Downtown – 789 West Harbor Drive, Ste.
 155, San Diego, CA 92101

 La Jolla – 1026 Wall St, La Jolla, CA 92037